smart-linux-shell/ishell/docs/bookmarking.md

 ### Implementation Details

 Queries are recorded during the session and are lost after it ends.
-Bookmarks are saved in a local `bookmarks.csv` file and persist across sessions.
+Bookmarks are saved in a local `bookmarks.json` file and persist across sessions.
 The full code and implementation details are available [here](https://github.com/smart-linux-shell/ishell/blob/32_bookmarking/tui-tux/bookmarks.cpp).

 ### Future work